Mea Culpa (Ah! Ça ira!)

 Mea Culpa (Ah! Ça Ira) is a collaborative single by French metal band Gojira, opera singer Marina Viotti, and composer Victor Le Masne, released on August 30, 2024.
 The song was commissioned for the opening ceremony of the 2024 Summer Olympics in Paris, where it was performed live in a dramatic spectacle featuring pyrotechnics, orchestral musicians, and revolutionary symbolism.

 Background

 Gojira made history as the first metal band to perform at an Olympic opening ceremony.
 The performance took place on July 26, 2024, from the windows of the historic Conciergerie in Paris.
-The band collaborated with French-Swiss mezzo-soprano Marina Viotti and composer Victor Le Masne to reinterpret the French Revolution-era anthem Ah! Ça ira with modern instrumentation and philosophical themes.
+The band collaborated with French-Swiss mezzo-soprano and former heavy metal singer Marina Viotti and composer Victor Le Masne to reinterpret the French Revolution-era anthem Ah! Ça ira.

-The title combines the Latin phrase Mea culpa ("my fault") with the revolutionary slogan Ah! Ça ira ("It will be fine"), symbolizing a tension between personal guilt and collective hope.
+The title combines the Latin phrase Mea culpa ("my fault") with the revolutionary slogan Ah! Ça ira ("It will be fine").